Rayhatron/matthewgraybosch.com/_pages/stories/stories-ofcatsandcardigans.md

 "Well, he insists on carrying his own hand sanitizer instead of using what the school provides.
 He says that most of the kids who clean their hands using the school's sanitization stations *change*.
 He calls them 'Stepford students'.
 Others become really aggressive, and had to be confined until they calmed down."

 "Confined?"
-Morgan narrowed his eyes, and opened a connection to Malkuth using his implant. *Malkuth, are you monitoring my Witness Protocol feed?*
+Morgan narrowed his eyes, and opened a connection to Malkuth using his implant. «Malkuth, are you monitoring my Witness Protocol feed?»

-*Is this about the alleged confinement of unruly students at St. Hermelin's School?*
+«Is this about the alleged confinement of unruly students at St. Hermelin's School?»

-*Good, you're paying attention.
+«Good, you're paying attention.
 Seems the biology instructor, one Dr. Josephson, needs a refresher on informed consent.
-Get me the dirt.*
+Get me the dirt.»

-*Done.*
+«Done.»

 Morgan returned his attention to Ms. Crosby.
 "Sorry to take my attention from you, ma'am, but I just got in touch with one of the Sephiroth and asked him for further information."

 "Do you know where Andy is, Adversary?"

-*Morgan, we have a problem.
+«Morgan, we have a problem.
 Dr. Charles Josephson appears to have disabled the Witness Protocol functionality in his implant.
 I got authorization to subpoena NYNET for Andy Crosby's IP address and network access logs for the past week.
-He dropped off the network Friday afternoon.*
+He dropped off the network Friday afternoon.»

-*So he either disabled his implant before leaving school, or somebody put him in a Faraday cage.
-Get me a search warrant post fucking haste, Malkuth.* Morgan realized his expression changed as Ms. Crosby recoiled.
+«So he either disabled his implant before leaving school, or somebody put him in a Faraday cage.
+Get me a search warrant post fucking haste, Malkuth.» Morgan realized his expression had changed as Ms. Crosby recoiled.
 "I'm sorry to frighten you, ma'am, but I just received information concerning your son.
 I am confident he never left the school."

 Ms Crosby followed him to the door, grabbing her coat.
 "Let me come with you, Adversary."

 "Meet me there."
 Before Ms. Crosby mustered a response, he leaped up to the street and sprinted toward St. Hermelin's School.

-##IV##
+## Part IV

 Andy Crosby removed his shoe and rolled up the leg of his jeans.
 He felt for wounds, sure that he had injured himself when part of the door yielded to his assault and splintered beneath his last kick.
 Finding nothing, he tried breaking off some of the splinters before putting his arm through the hole to find the latch.
 "It's locked.
 Shit."